Scotland's migration think tank

 Rebekah left Government in 2017 to become the Chief Executive of the Royal Society of Edinburgh, leading the organisation on a journey of change to enhance its impact and reach.
 She is currently Vice Principal, People and Diversity at the University of St Andrews and a member of the Board of Management of City of Glasgow College.

-Nicola McEwen is Professor of Territorial Politics at the University of Edinburgh.
-She was founding Co-Director of the Centre on Constitutional Change, and is also Senior Research Fellow with the UK in a Changing Europe.
+Nicola McEwen is Professor of Public Policy and Governance, and Director of the Centre for Public Policy at the University of Glasgow.
+Previously, at University of Edinburgh she was founding Co-Director of the Centre on Constitutional Change, and is also Senior Research Fellow with the UK in a Changing Europe.
 Nicola specialises in nationalism, devolution and intergovernmental relations, with a focus on Scotland and the UK in comparative perspective.
 Her current research, supported by an ESRC Senior Fellowship with the UK in a Changing Europe, examines the impact of Brexit on UK devolution and the future of the Union.
 Nicola is actively involved in informing the policy process and public debate, through media work, public engagement, and advice and support to parliaments and governments.

 John has been Head of Scotland for the Equality and Human Rights Commission since April 2017.
 He also served as Scotland Director of the Equal Opportunities Commission between 2001 and 2007.